-If your app's Push Notifications are not received by your app users or push notifications that used to work do not work anymore, or scheduled notifications are received with delay, or you get a push note certificate related error, then you should follow the troubleshooting steps below to fix your app's Push Notification problems.
+If you have problems with sending push notes or you receive a push note certificate-related error or your app's push notifications are not received by your app users (push notes do not appear/show on the mobile device) or even push notes that used to work do not work anymore, then you should follow the troubleshooting steps below to fix your app's Push Notification problems.

 If you receive one of the following errors, please follow the relevant article.